prismicio/prismic-gatsby/docs/previews-api.md

 ### Aliases

-Since normalized previews rely on the inferred GraphQL schemas that are provided to Gatsby, GraphQL aliases are currently unsupported.
+Since normalized previews rely on the GraphQL schemas that are provided to Gatsby, GraphQL aliases are currently unsupported.

 This means that if you perform anything like this in your GraphQL queries: